josdejong/mathjs/docs/expressions/syntax.md

 `\n`, `;`                         | Statement separators

 Lazy evaluation is used where logically possible for bitwise and logical operators.
-In the following example, the value of `x` will not even be evaluated because it cannot effect the final result:
+In the following example, the sub-expression `x` will not even be evaluated because it cannot affect the final result:
 ```js
 math.evaluate('false and x')        // false, no matter what x equals
 ```